Chenyt-Dev/coding/AAA_No_Categories.md

 * Can use Math.abs but I used 2 values(for + and -) which is redundent.

 ### 17. Letter Combinations of a Phone Number
 * Can use recursive function or fifo queue.

+### 18. 4Sum
+* Approach good for problems > 4 as well.
+* Need to pay attention to integer overflow.
+* MULTIPLE